cfoulc/cf/README.md

                 or use an enveloppe or ML gate delay to have a correct gate for your needs

-  start :     use knob to choose start point or attenuverted CV input
+  start :     use knob to choose start point and/or attenuverted CV input

                 (don't forget to "open" the attenuverter)